geoffswc/Python-SQL-Workshop/README.md

 Instead of picking a single technolgoy that provies the "best" approach, it may be much more effective to approach a dataset by bringing in a combination of SQL statements, Pandas daframe operations, and user defined methods and programming constructs in Python.

 This tutorial will consist of a series of notebooks and tutorial exercises.
-Rather than discussing SQL, Pandas, and Python methods in the abstract, participants will use SQL, Pandas, and Dataframes on a SQLite database and a set of CSV files to:
+Rather than discussing SQL, Pandas, and Python methods in the abstract, participants will build a series of jupyter notebooks to:

-1. Connect directly to a SQLite, parse results as tuples, and read results directly into a pandas dataframe
+1. Connect directly to a SQLite, write and execute a SQL query, parse results as Python tuples, and read results directly into a Pandas dataframe.

-2. Load CSV files directly into a pandas dataframe, and use Pandas set operations such as merge to join tables on a common colum
+2. Load CSV files directly into a Pandas dataframe, and use dataframe operations such as merge to join tables on a common column.

-3.
+3. Use the PandaSQL module to run SQL commands directly against a set of CSV files without the need to create a separate SQL database.

+4. Use Pandas, Python, and SQL in concert to analze a dataset, with an emphasis on preparing and formatting data for analysis.

+### Prerequisites

+This tutorial will be most accessible for participants who have:

+1. Basic programming experience with Python, including loops, conditionals, and lists.

+2. Basic Pandas dataframe operations, including indexing, selecting rows, selecting columns, filtering by value, and boolean masks.

+3. Basic SQL knowledge, including SELECT, WHERE, JOIN, GROUP BY, and HAVING statements.

+#### Note: Plenty of people learn to program by picking something that looks interesting, tackling an intermediate or advanced topic, and backfilling their knowledge as they keep absorbing and learning.
+If you thrive on partially understanding things as you learn by doing, feel free to join the workshop without these prereqs.

+## Workbooks

+This tutorial consists of a series of notebooks.
+Further explanatory text is available in the notebook for each section or the tutorial.

+### Python-SQLite

+How to directly connect to a SQLite database using Python.
+How to query the data using SQL, and how to process results by rows of tuples.
+How to create views, modify data, and create new tables.

+### Python-SQL-Pandas

+How to read a query directly into a Pandas Dataframe.
+Advantages and disadvantages of this approach.

+### PandaSQL

+How to use the Pandasql module to work with CSV files and dataframes directly, without the intermediary step of creating a database.

+### Case Studies

+Using SQL, Pandas, Python, and PandaSQL to tackle some messy real world examples.